argav304/AI-Gaming-Controller/README.md

 * To close the window, **click 'q'**
 * To disable keyclicks caused by actions , **click 'f'** Ofcourse, for these to register you have to select the open-cv windows( mouse click on it) before clicking the **q**/**f** keys.
 ---

+DISCLAIMER : This thing works on webcam feed, So you would need one.
+Also, I do not collect acy private data.

+---
 Check out releases section for latest release.